pactus-project/pactus/www/grpc/gen/docs/json-rpc.md

     <td class="fw-bold">public_key</td>
     <td> string</td>
     <td>
   The public key of the validator.
-Optional, but required when registering a new validator.
+Optional, but required when registering a new validator.;
     </td>
   </tr>
   <tr>